 Driving a longer, wider vehicle comes with increased responsibilities.
 Statistics show that the majority of commercial vehicle accidents take place due to drivers not allowing for the extra width of the van.
 In a lot of cases manoeuvrability is also likely to suffer in a van in comparison to driving a car which needs to be addressed.
 One thing to remember is to always be vigilant and conscious of the safety of other drivers on the road.

 Another thing to take into account is the speed and weight of the van.
 With the increased weight of a van it is vital to always decrease your speed when approaching a bend in a road, as rounding a corner too quickly could result in the van toppling or running wide and causing an accident.
 Likewise were your vehicle to tilt, any delicate goods your van is carrying could get damaged.
-Heed this advice seriously as otherwise you could find yourself in an accident, having to make a commercial vehicle insurance claim on the insurance you just got from Insuremyvan.ie.
+Heed this advice seriously as otherwise you could find yourself in an accident, having to make a van insurance claim on the insurance you just got from Insuremyvan.ie.

 In order to minimize the chances of an accident there are a number of steps you can take prior to setting off on your journey to check the roadworthiness of your vehicle.